 In my research, I have worked on source signal reconstruction, sound source localization, and beamforming.

 Acoustic signals received by an array of receivers can be used for imaging and sound source localization.

 In my research, I have developed a novel beamforming technique which has higher resolution compared to

 the existing methods.
-The main application of this method is biomedical imaging.
+The main application of this method is cavitation imaging and biomedical imaging.